HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_07/Check_Points_Ch07.md

 The problem with the above code is that it is not allowed to return a variable-length type from a method.

 ## 7.20 ##
-The printMax method from Listing 7.5 can be invodked like this
+The printMax method from Listing 7.5 can be invoked like this
 ```Java
 printMax(1, 2, 2, 1, 4);
 printMax(new double[]{1, 2, 3});